In arranging for guests to travel to UCLA, you must coordinate closely with the guest and (usually) with the UCLA Travel Center.

 - Processing and auditing of Travel Vouchers (soon to be replaced by Expense Reports)

-- UCLA Corporate Card -- A GE MasterCard is available to University travelers free of charge as a tool for charging business travel and entertainment expenses.
+- UCLA Travel & Entertainment Card-- A GE MasterCard is available to University travelers free of charge as a tool for charging business travel and entertainment expenses.

-- Direct Billing System (DBS) -- DBS enables centers/programs to order airline tickets and have the UCLA Travel Center make payment directly to the vendor, thereby relieving the traveler of any financial burden.
-The Direct Billing System can only be used for tickets issued by the UCLA Travel Center.
+- Pre-Trip Authorization for Direct-Billed Airfare -- PTA enables centers/programs to order airline tickets and have the UCLA Travel Center make payment directly to the vendor, thereby relieving the traveler of any financial burden.
+The PTA System can only be used for tickets issued by the UCLA Travel Center.
 A PAC Order must be in place before any ticket can be issued.

-There is a service fee for tickets issued through the DBS
+There is a service fee for tickets issued through the PTA

 - Discounts and Contract Rates: The Travel Center has available a wide variety of discounted rates for air tickets, hotel, car rentals, etc.